JSpeedie/dotfiles/README.md

 ## Bugs/To Be Fixed
 * #3 ~~.bashrc prompt becomes a mess of characters from previous commands if you press up or down enough~~ Believed to be solved in commit 3244c7c
-* .vimrc regex for match an Error for unescaped trailing whitespace currently does nothing
 * alt + *x* keybindings conflict with bindings of applications (will most likely be swapped to super + *x* in the future)